RyanNHahn/javascript-liteBright/README.md

 ## Directions - CSS

-1. Most of the CSS has been done for you.
-You just have to fine tune a few things.

-2.
+1. The CSS has been added for you.
+Read through it to become familiar where things are.
+You may need to refer to the CSS later in the project.
+Also, once the project is working you can go back and change colors if you wish; just make sure you change everything!

 ## Directions - JavaScript